 That’s why, as New York State re-opens, we’re taking precautions designed to promote cleanliness, physical distancing, and reduced contact, yet still offer you a remarkable experience.

-While our businesses, accommodations, and attractions have been and continue to work hard to make your visit a safe and memorable experience, to make it exactly what you need it to be, in order to do that we also need you to do your part.
-So please call ahead to learn how individual attractions and experiences are handling best practices, as well as specific hours of operations and expectations.
-This is a collaboration, unlike any we’ve had in the past.
+While our businesses, accommodations, and attractions work hard to make your visit a safe and memorable experience, to make it exactly what you need it to be, in order to do that we also need you to do your part.
+So please call ahead to learn how individual attractions and experiences continue to handle best practices, as well as specific hours of operations and expectations.
+Let’s work together to assure you the safest and more awesome visit possible.

 A Shared Responsibility